Contemporary Craft BA (Hons)

 Throughout your years of study, you will have formal and informal assessments where you will be given written and verbal feedback on your work.

-Formal assessments are normally held at the end of each academic year and you are required to complete a series of assessment tasks.
+Formal assessments are normally held at the end of each module and you are required to complete a series of assessment tasks.
 These typically include a portfolio of creative work accompanied by contextual documentation.
 In your final year, you are also required to complete a research project/dissertation.
 You will have the opportunity to discuss your work during regular one-to-one tutorials.

 Curriculum overview